2020 Census Reapportionment and Redistricting Data

 2020 Census Geographic Support Tools for Georgia Released

-While counties will not receive the 2020 redistricting data until September, the Census Bureau has released Georgia geographic support tools for redistricting.
+The Census Bureau has released Georgia geographic support tools for redistricting.
 These geographic products are provided to support redistricting efforts by state and local governments and contain newly created 2020 Census blocks and updated block groups, census tracts, voting districts, and current boundaries for legal governments and school districts referenced to Jan.
 1, 2020.
 This data can be found here.

 Data Summits

 The Census Bureau is hosting a series of web-based data workshops to assist partners in understanding and accessing the vast amount of census data.
 These summits are open to the public, but can be requested specifically for your county.
 Data summits will have census subject matter experts who will cover census data from the American Community Survey, Economic Census, decennial censuses, and population estimates.
-If you are interested in having a summit for your county, please contact Lindy Studds at Lindy.m.studds@2020census.gov.
+If you are interested in having a summit for your county, please contact Lindy Studds at [email protected].

 Census Bureau Thank You Presentation Materials